-Waste treatment methods

-Legislation addressing waste disposal requirements may differ by country, state and/ or territory.
+Waste treatment methods Product / Packaging disposal Legislation addressing waste disposal requirements may differ by country, state and/ or territory.
+DO NOT allow wash water from cleaning or process equipment to enter drains.
+Recycle wherever possible.

-Product / Packaging disposal

-DO NOT allow wash water from cleaning or process equipm ▶ Recycle wherever possible

 Consult manufacturer for recycling option.
 Resene Paintwise accepts residual unwanted paint and packaging.
 See Resene website for Paintwise information.
 Or contact a Local Authority for the disposal information.
 Do not discharge the substance into the environment.